vytasrgl/ChatScript/WIKI/ChatScript-Json.md

 assigns a text sequence to add to jo- and ja- items created thereafter.
 See System functions manual.

+### `^jsonreadcvs`( TAB filepath )

+reads a tsv (tab delimited spreadsheet file) and returns a JSON array representing it.
+The lines are all objects in an array.
+The line is an object where non-empty fields are given as field indexes.
+The first field is 0.
+Empty fields are skipped over and their number omitted.

 ### `^jsonundecodestring`( string )